[Edited 11/29/2025]

 is successful, leading his troops to victory.

-The soldiers, pleased with themselves and their commander, decide to
+The soldiers, pleased with themselves and their commander,

 make